 And what a name!!
 The mere mention of it raises eyebrows, poses question, taxes the mind and brings a smile to the lips.
 Hurrah, our work here is nearly done!

 Like any good Irish tale, the story behind our wonderful Bertha’s Revenge Gin is a tapestry of good fortune, endeavour and passion.
 Funnily enough, our gin took about 10 months from conception to birth, not a dissimilar length of time to the average gestation period for a cow!

-SLOE BERTHA - a warming tipple made by infusing wild sloes with Bertha’s Revenge Gin.
+SLOE BERTHA - a warming tipple made by infusing wild and cultivated sloes with Bertha’s Revenge Gin.
 The wild sloe berries are picked from the hedgerows around Ballyvolane House and beyond, when they ripen in the autumn.
 We then steep them in Bertha’s Revenge Gin for several months and add some sugar syrup at the end to sweeten.